-Lucy is based in the Research Support Team (Faculty of Health and Wellbeing), where she works on a range of health-related projects.
-To date, Lucy’s research has focussed primarily on health screening and assessment (e.g. type 2 diabetes, chronic fatigue syndrome, dysphagia) and prevention of disease (e.g. hypertension and CVD).
-Her areas of expertise are: systematic review and scoping review methodologies, working with public involvement groups, assisting with applying for research grants and research ethics.
+Lucy works in both the School of Community Health and Midwifery and in the Research Support Team.
+To date, Lucy’s research has focussed primarily on health screening and assessment and prevention of disease.
+Her areas of expertise are systematic review and scoping review methodologies, working with public involvement groups, assisting with applying for research grants and research ethics.

 - MSc Health Psychology, University of Central Lancashire, 2014